924th Air Refueling Squadron: Cold War

 The 924th Air Refueling Squadron was activated on 1 July 1959 by Strategic Air Command (SAC) at Castle Air Force Base and assigned to the 93d Bombardment Wing.
 The squadron drew its cadre from the 93d Air Refueling Squadron.
 It was equipped with Boeing KC-135 Stratotankers and its primary mission was to train KC-135 aircrews for SAC tanker units.
 It also provided air refueling to the Boeing B-52 Stratofortress strategic bombers of its parent wing as they conducted combat crew training in the "Buff" and to other USAF units as directed.
 The squadron also deployed aircraft and aircrews to the Pacific, European and Alaskan Tanker Task Forces.

 Later, the 93d Air Refueling Squadron assumed the bulk of the tanker training mission and the squadron deployed crews and aircraft to the Western Pacific region to support combat operations during the Vietnam War.
 The squadron also supported the Pacific, European, and Alaskan Tanker Task Forces.
 During periods when the 924th was not the primary tanker training unit of the 93d wing, it kept half of the squadron's aircraft on fifteen-minute alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.

 In 1985 the squadron was consolidated with the World War II 24th Transport Squadron.
 It deployed personnel and equipment to the Middle East in 1990 as part of Operation Desert Shield, and in 1991 for combat operations during Operation Desert Storm.

 The 924th had the distinction of having Strategic Air Command's first all-female crew in June 1982, named "Fair Force One".
 The squadron was inactivated in 1992 as part of drawdown of United States strategic forces after the end of the Cold War and in anticipation of the closure of Castle transfer of air refueling training to Altus Air Force Base, Oklahoma.

 Reserve associate unit

-In April 2017, the squadron was reactivated at McConnell Air Force Base, Kansas. as a reserve associate squadron, the 924th will fly the Boeing KC-46 Pegasus aircraft assigned to the active duty 22d Operations Group at McConnell.
+In April 2017, the squadron was reactivated at McConnell Air Force Base, Kansas.
+As a reserve associate squadron, the 924th flies the Boeing KC-46 Pegasus aircraft assigned to the active duty 22d Operations Group at McConnell.
+The first KC-46 aircraft were delivered to McConnell in January 2019, and the 924th was the first reserve unit to fly the new tanker.